metagol/metagol/README.md

   Condition = (B\=Z).
 ```

 This func test is used in the robot examples.
+The idea is to provide two atoms to Metagol.
+Metagol will try to prove both atoms using the learned program.
+Metagol then checks the given functional condition.
-Here, the `Atom` variable is formed of a predicate symbol `P` and two states `A` and `B`, which represent initial and final state pairs respectively.
-The func_test checks whether the learned hypothesis can be applied to the initial state to reach any state `Z` other that the expected final state `B`.
+In this example `Atom1` is formed of a predicate symbol `P` and two states `A` and `B`, which represent initial and final state pairs respectively.
+Likewise, `Atom2` is formed of a predicate symbol `P` and two states `A` and `Z`.
+The func_test checks whether the learned program can be applied to the initial state to reach any state `Z` other that the expected final state `B`.
 For more examples of functional tests, see the robots.pl, sorter.pl, and strings2.pl files.

 ### Publications